 Ukrainian amateur superstar Vasiliy Lomachenko made a successful step up to the pro ranks with a crushing knockout win over the experienced Jose Ramirez at the Thomas and Mack Center in Las Vegas on Saturday.

 The 25 year-old, who won two Olympic gold medals before being snapped up by Bob Arum, took just four rounds of a scheduled ten to set up a world title fight in just his second fight in January of next year.

-Ramirez managed to get up at nine to continue, although Lomachenko kept control of the contest over the next couple of rounds until a hurtful body shot in the fourth had the Mexican rolling around on the floor in pain.
+Ramirez managed to get up at nine to continue.
+However, Lomachenko kept control of the contest over the next couple of rounds until a hurtful body shot in the fourth had the Mexican rolling around on the floor in pain.

-Picking up the WBO International featherweight belt with the victory, Lomachenko moves on to a potential full world title shot against the winner of Orlando Salido and Orlando Cruz who fight on the same bill in Nevada for the vacant WBO belt at 126lbs.
+Picking up the WBO International featherweight belt with the victory, Lomachenko moves on to a potential full world title shot against the winner of Orlando Salido and Orlando Cruz.
+They fight on the same bill in Nevada for the vacant WBO belt at 126lbs.

-On the undercard, Mikael Zewski and Trevor McCumby kept their unbeaten records intact with points wins, whilst Brad Soloman and Seanie Monaghan did the same with stoppages.
+On the undercard, Mikael Zewski and Trevor McCumby kept their unbeaten records intact with points wins, while Brad Soloman and Seanie Monaghan did the same with stoppages.